riosol7/HomeChef-FE/README.md

 HomeChef is a food delivery application.
 Providing a platform for users who want to start their own business, or perhaps just want to grab a bite from your local chef.

 Advertise yourself here!
 Not only can you list all your favorite dishes, but you can link all other social media platforms here.
-Linked your accounts and start earning!
+Link your accounts and start earning!

 ### Technologies